yosemdawn/fuwari/src/content/posts/expressive-code.md

 ---
-title: Expressive Code Example
+title: "Expressive Code Example"
-published: 2024-04-10
+published: 2024-04-10T00:00:00.000Z
-description: How code blocks look in Markdown using Expressive Code.
+tags: ["Markdown", "Blogging", "Demo"]
-tags: [Markdown, Blogging, Demo]
+category: "Examples"
-category: Examples
+description: "How code blocks look in Markdown using Expressive Code."
 draft: false
 ---

 Here, we'll explore how code blocks look using [Expressive Code](https://expressive-code.com/).
-The provided examples are based on the official documentation, which you can refer to for further details.
+The provided examples are based on the official documentation, which you can refer to for further details.hihello

 ## Expressive Code